African American Leadership Council

 2024 AALC Book Drive Ninth Annual Book Drive

-For the ninth year, Trident United Way African American Leadership Council will be collecting books to distribute to students at St. Stephen’s Elementary, EB Ellington Elementary and Mary Ford Early Learning & Family Center, providing children access to books to read over the summer months.
+For the ninth year, Trident United Way African American Leadership Council collected books to distribute to students at St. Stephen’s Elementary, EB Ellington Elementary and Mary Ford Early Learning & Family Center, providing children access to books to read over the summer months.

 On average, students' achievement scores decline over summer vacation by one month's worth of school-year learning, and this can often have a greater impact on students from disadvantaged backgrounds who have less resources available.
 By providing books to students from Title I schools you're providing an additional resource to help them continue their path towards literacy.